IstvanGercsak/TheMonkees/README.md

 - Buy tickets
     - Inactive "Buy ticket" button if the ticket are sold
 - Send Request
-    - Required fields, restricted format when you fills and you want to send it
+    - Required fields, restricted format when you fill the form and you want to send it
 - Hover effects:
+    - On the navigation elements
     - On the buttons
     - On the social links
     - On the tour info rows